LeoRivera-Cside/ubuntu_handbook/ubuntu_file_hierarchy.md

 It is:
 - Executable files, libraries, source of most system programs.
 - Often read only.
-It is not:
--

 ### `/lib` - Shared libraries

 It is:
 - Code that can be used by executable binaries.
 - Holds libraries used by /bin & /sbin directories.
-It is not:
--

 ### `/tmp` - Temporary files